There are two options for self-hosting a PlayCanvas application on your own domain.

 your application in another page.
 You can simply include this URL as the

 <html> <head> <title>My Great Game</title> </head> <body> <iframe loading="lazy" src="https://playcanv.as/p/PROJECT_ID/"></iframe> </body> </html>

 Self-hosting on your own server

-In order to host your game independently of PlayCanvas' servers, do the following:
+In order to host your application independently of PlayCanvas' servers, do the following: